bioinfo-chru-strasbourg/STARK/services/stark/stark/api/dockerfile/README.md

 }
 ```

-Example with entrypoint and commadn in JSON:
+Example with entrypoint and command in JSON:

 ```json
 {